ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 # Novel Bitcoin Payment Service

-**Frequently Asked Questions (FAQ)**
+**Frequently Asked Questions (FAQs)**

-**What is this project all about?**
+**What is the purpose of this project?**

-Novel Bitcoin Payment Service aims to be your very own payment service -- attaining the goal of "Peer-to-Peer Electronic Cash System" as envisioned by Satoshi Nakamoto.
-In Nakamoto's Bitcoin white paper, Peer-to-Peer Electronic Cash System is described as allowing "online payments to be sent directly from one party to another without going through a financial institution".
+Novel Bitcoin Payment Service aims to be your very own payment service, attaining the goal of "Peer-to-Peer Electronic Cash System" as envisioned by Satoshi Nakamoto.
+In Nakamoto's Bitcoin white paper, Peer-to-Peer Electronic Cash System is described as enabling "online payments to be sent directly from one party to another without going through a financial institution".

 Unknown to many, Bitcoin has an in-built infrastructure for senders and receivers to communicate with each other.
 Bitcoin also has an in-built infrastructure for smart contracts.
 These in-built messaging system and smart contracts within the Bitcoin blockchain will be put into use in this Novel Bitcoin Payment Service.